I See You (Breaking Bad): Plot

 Walt is horrified when Gus suddenly shows up at the hospital, bringing free food from Los Pollos Hermanos as a show of his support for the DEA.
 Gus meets the rest of Walt's family and relates to the time when he first met Hank, revealing to Walt that Gus already knew that his brother-in-law was in the DEA.
 Walt speaks privately with Gus, assuring him that Hank is not a problem for their business.
 Gus subtly tells him that Leonel will not be a problem anymore.
 As he leaves, Leonel suddenly goes into cardiac arrest and dies.
 Mike Ehrmantraut is then shown disposing of a syringe and leaving unnoticed, the whole appearance of Gus a distraction for him to do his job, and Gomez celebrates.

-Later that night, Gus receives another call from Bolsa, whose house is now surrounded by Mexican federales due to Gus tipping them off to his location.
+Later that night, Gus receives another call from Bolsa, whose house is now surrounded by Mexican federales.
 With Leonel now dead, Bolsa is convinced that Gus is behind all of this, and he vows that the Cartel will seek retaliation against him, but is interrupted by the federales.
 His bodyguards investigate and are brought down by gunfire.
-As Bolsa attempts to escape, he is met by two agents and is shot to death.
+As Bolsa attempts to escape, he is shot to death.